PrestaShop/docs/src/content/1.7/development/architecture/understanding-src-folder.md

 weight: 10
 ---

-# Understanding the new "src" folder
+# Understanding the "src" folder

-The main idea when doing the 1.7 release is to use Symfony as a replacement for our own PrestaShop framework.
+The main idea when doing the 1.7 release was to use Symfony as a replacement for our own PrestaShop framework.

-In "src" folder you'll find 3 main folders with differents purposes:
+In "src" folder you'll find 3 main folders with different purposes:

 * **Core**: the refactored classes or business logic extraction for PrestaShop 1.7;
 * **Adapter**: the classes that still depends on legacy framework (Context, Dispatcher or constants for instance);